Tailwind: A Practical Framework for Query Accelerators: Additional Details

 \subsubsection{Featurization}

-We encode the \alp{} template's parameterized constructs (i.e., variables, repetitions, and alternations) and then propagate and pool the encoded values up the template tree based on its directed edges.
-Then at the root of the \alp{}, we pass the output vector through a multi-layer perceptron (MLP)~\cite{dlbook-2016} to get a predicted run time.
-We use this model architecture because it captures the varying parts of an accelerator (e.g., what predicate to negate, which aggregates to compute) and encodes the dependencies between these parameters through its tree structure.
-To describe the details in the featurization, we walk through an example featurization for the domain negation accelerator (Figure~\ref{fig:alp-model-example}).
+We encode the \alp{} template's parameterized constructs (i.e., variables, repetitions, and alternations) and then propagate and pool the encoded values up the template tree following its directed edges.
+At the \alp{}'s root, we pass the output vector through a multi-layer perceptron (MLP)~\cite{dlbook-2016} to get a predicted run time.
+We use this model architecture because it captures the varying parts of an accelerator (e.g., what predicate to negate, which aggregates to compute) and encodes their dependencies using its tree structure.
+We walk through an example featurization for the domain negation accelerator (Figure~\ref{fig:alp-model-example}) to illustrate the details.

 \sparagraph{Learned weights.} We create one encoder MLP per variable type, repetition, and alternation in the \alp{} template.
 We also create one MLP for inner template nodes and one output MLP.
-For example, our domain negation \alp{} template (Figure~\ref{fig:dneg-alp}) has four variable types, one alternation, and two repetitions.
+Our domain negation \alp{} template (Figure~\ref{fig:dneg-alp}) has four variable types, one alternation, and two repetitions.
 So we create nine MLPs: seven for the parameterized constructs plus the two additional ones.
-The teal elements in Figure~\ref{fig:alp-model-example} depict the learned MLPs.
-The elements with the same name refer to the same MLP; we show duplicates only to make the model's inference procedure easier to understand.
+The teal boxes in Figure~\ref{fig:alp-model-example} depict the learned MLPs.
+The boxes with the same name refer to the same MLP; we show duplicates only to make the model's inference procedure easier to understand.